emqx/emqx-extension-examples/exhook-svr-python/README.md

 # exhook-svr-python

-This is a demo server for emqx-exhook
+This is a demo server written in python for exhook

 ## Prerequisites